Perspective | Chase Young and Dwayne Haskins had a day to forget, but Ron Rivera will remember how they handled it

 Behind him, on the field, the Browns were about to score again, turning a once-hopeful afternoon for Washington into a 34-20 defeat.
 Beside him stood a man in a gray T-shirt screaming in his ear.

-“It doesn’t matter if we’re down 40, I’m going to be on the sideline rooting you on and saying, ‘Let’s go get seven,’” Haskins would later remember Chase Young yelling.
+“It doesn’t matter if we’re down 40; I’m going to be on the sideline rooting you on and saying, ‘Let’s go get seven,’ ” Haskins would later remember Chase Young yelling.

-They are the most important players in whatever Washington is trying to build this fall, the second-year quarterback and the rookie pass rusher — first-round picks the past two seasons — and they were going to suffer together on an a day that was supposed to be about them.
-They had both been stars at Ohio State just two hours south of FirstEnergy Stadium, two men who knew nothing about losing until coming home to Washington.
+They are the most important players in whatever Washington is trying to build this fall, the second-year quarterback and the rookie pass rusher — first-round draft picks the past two seasons — and they were going to suffer together on a day that was supposed to be about them.
+They had been stars at Ohio State just two hours southwest of FirstEnergy Stadium, two men who knew nothing about losing until coming home to Washington.

 Now that joyous return to Ohio had been ruined, with Young hobbling to the locker room in the second quarter with a groin injury and Haskins watching his passes fly into the arms of three different Browns.
 It was about as awful as either could have imagined.
 But those words shouted by Young kept rattling in Haskins’s head after they had left the field.